Portal:Turkey

 ![]() |

-Turkey, officially the Republic of Türkiye, is a country mainly located in Anatolia in West Asia, with a small part called East Thrace in Southeast Europe.
+Turkey, officially the Republic of Türkiye, is a country mainly located in Anatolia in West Asia, with a relatively small part called East Thrace in Southeast Europe.
 It borders the Black Sea to the north; Georgia, Armenia, Azerbaijan, and Iran to the east; Iraq, Syria, and the Mediterranean Sea to the south; and the Aegean Sea, Greece, and Bulgaria to the west.
 Turkey is home to over 85 million people; most are ethnic Turks, while ethnic Kurds are the largest ethnic minority.
 Officially a secular state, Turkey has a Muslim-majority population.
-Ankara is Turkey's capital and second-largest city, while Istanbul is its largest city and economic and financial center.
+Ankara is Turkey's capital and second-largest city.
+Istanbul is its largest city and economic center.
 Other major cities include İzmir, Bursa, and Antalya.

-Turkey was first inhabited by modern humans during the Late Paleolithic.
-Home to important Neolithic sites like Göbekli Tepe and some of the earliest farming areas, present-day Turkey was inhabited by various ancient peoples.
-The Hattians were assimilated by the Anatolian peoples, such as the Hittites.
-Classical Anatolia transitioned into cultural Hellenization following the conquests of Alexander the Great; Hellenization continued during the Roman and Byzantine eras.
+First inhabited by modern humans during the Late Paleolithic, present-day Turkey was home to various ancient peoples.
+The Hattians were assimilated by the Hittites and other Anatolian peoples.
+Classical Anatolia transitioned into cultural Hellenization after Alexander the Great's conquests, and later Romanization during the Roman and Byzantine eras.
 The Seljuk Turks began migrating into Anatolia in the 11th century, starting the Turkification process.
 The Seljuk Sultanate of Rum ruled Anatolia until the Mongol invasion in 1243, when it disintegrated into Turkish principalities.
 Beginning in 1299, the Ottomans united the principalities and expanded.
-Mehmed II conquered Constantinople (now known as Istanbul) in 1453.
+Mehmed II conquered Constantinople (modern-day Istanbul) in 1453.
 During the reigns of Selim I and Suleiman the Magnificent, the Ottoman Empire became a global power.
-From 1789 onwards, the empire saw a major transformation, reforms, and centralization while its territory declined.
+From 1789 onwards, the empire saw major changes, reforms, centralization, and rising nationalism while its territory declined.

 In the 19th and early 20th centuries, persecution of Muslims during the Ottoman contraction and in the Russian Empire resulted in large-scale loss of life and mass migration into modern-day Turkey from the Balkans, Caucasus, and Crimea.
 Under the control of the Three Pashas, the Ottoman Empire entered World War I in 1914, during which the Ottoman government committed genocides against its Armenian, Greek, and Assyrian subjects.
 Following Ottoman defeat, the Turkish War of Independence resulted in the abolition of the sultanate and the signing of the Treaty of Lausanne.
+Turkey emerged as a more homogenous nation state.
 The Republic was proclaimed on 29 October 1923, modelled on the reforms initiated by the country's first president, Mustafa Kemal Atatürk.
 Turkey remained neutral during most of World War II, but was involved in the Korean War.
 Several military interventions interfered with the transition to a multi-party system.

-Turkey is an upper-middle-income and emerging country; its economy is the world's 17th-largest by nominal and 12th-largest by PPP-adjusted GDP.
+Turkey is an upper-middle-income and emerging country; its economy is the world's 16th-largest by nominal and 12th-largest by PPP-adjusted GDP.
+As the 15th-largest electricity producer in the world, Turkey aims to become a hub for regional energy transportation.
 It is a unitary presidential republic.
 Turkey is a founding member of the OECD, G20, and Organization of Turkic States.
-With a geopolitically significant location, Turkey is a regional power and an early member of NATO.
-An EU candidate, Turkey is part of the EU Customs Union, CoE, OIC, and TURKSOY.
+With a geopolitically significant location, Turkey is a NATO member and has its second-largest military force.
+It may be recognized as an emerging, a middle, and a regional power.
+As an EU candidate, Turkey is part of the EU Customs Union.

 Selected article -